These Are the Dirtiest Spots on Airplanes

 The air vents above each seat are great for circulating ventilated air to each passenger, but the TravelMath testing found 285 CFU/sq. in. on their dials — more bacteria than on the plane toilet flush buttons.

-The seatbelt buckles similarly had 230 FUC/sq. in., which isn't surprising since every passenger touches their buckle at least two times during the flight.
+The seatbelt buckles similarly had 230 FCU/sq. in., which isn't surprising since every passenger touches their buckle at least two times during the flight.

 Gerba recommends bringing a small bottle of hand sanitizer on the plane and using it periodically.